hashicorp/consul/website/source/docs/guides/acl-replication.md

 $ consul agent -config-file=server.json
 ```

 Complete this process on all agents.
+If you are configuring ACLs for the
+first time, you will also need to [compelete the bootstrapping process](/consul/security-networking/production-acls).

 ## Create the Replication Token for ACL Management

-Next create the replication token for managing ACLs.
+Next, create the replication token for managing ACLs.
 The token should be
-created with the following privileges:
+created with the following privileges.

 - acl = "write" which will allow you to replicate tokens.
 - operator = "read" for replicating proxy-default configuration entries.